djjay0131/pixyproxy/construction/use_case_prompt.md

 It seems like we would need the following use cases to make our API useful:
 Remember that guids are used to identify prompts.

-* Create a prompt.
-When we create a prompt, we must specify a name and content for the prompt.
+* Create an image.
+When we create an image, we must specify  content for the prompt that will be used to create the image.

-* Update a prompt's content.
-Tags will be updated en-masse with all being deleted before the set of tags are inserted.

-* Delete a prompt by guid which would remove it and any tags associated with it.

-* Get a prompt by guid which would return the prompt and tags associated with it.
+* Get Image Details by GUID.
+Provide a GUID to an image and return the GUID, filename, prompt and timestamps.
 JSON format.

-* Add a tag to a prompt
-* Remove a tag from a prompt
-* List all public prompts.
-JSON format, list of prompts.

-All these operations can also be performed on private prompts after authentication has occurred.
-We will use HTTP basic authentication against a known set of users.
+* Get All Image Details.
+Return all details for all images including the GUID, filename, and prompt.
+JSON format.

+* Retrieve an image.
+Provide a GUID to an image and retrieve the image bytes in the body of the response.